Air Travel Is Going to Be Very Bad, for a Very Long Time

 When can passengers start expecting lower fares?
 According to several analysts, not until demand for air travel starts to go up again—and price competition once again becomes a factor in people’s decisions on whether to fly.
 Richard Aboulafia, the vice president of analysis at the Teal Group, an aerospace-and-defense-analysis company, said, “Once people start coming back, then you try to build demand with mega-cheap fares.
 Until then, there is no point.”

 Check-in and security.
 Anyone who has traveled through China in the 15-plus years since the SARS outbreak is familiar with the large temperature-check gates that inbound and outbound passengers must walk through.
-Some of them look like bigger versions of the metal detectors gates that are standard-issue in many U.S. buildings.
+Some of them look like bigger versions of the metal-detector gates that are standard-issue in many U.S. buildings.
 (Write your own essay on the threats each society is concerned about.)
 The gates alert quarantine officers to the presence of anyone who seems to have a fever, enabling individual follow-up examination by thermometer.
 Virtually no U.S. airports ran passengers through such equipment a year ago, and virtually all of them are likely to do so a year from now.

 As you check in and go through security, you’ll of course wear a mask.
 A few airlines have already required this.
 All are likely to do so, probably soon.